neo4j-contrib/twitter-neo4j/docker/design/multiservice-system/multiservice_design.md

 ##  2. <a name='Requirementsbreak-down'></a>Requirements break-down
 ###  2.1. <a name='Functionalrequirements'></a>Functional requirements
-* Multiple clients should be able to register for one or more services
+* Multiple clients should be able to register for one or more services [Done]
-* A service may be added anytime
+* A service may be added anytime [Done]
 * System should facilitate for revoking of a service.
 * In case any service is revoked, past activity related to service must be preserved.
 * A registered client can only work on a valid service